+- 1. Performance Based Specifications: - 1.
 Specifications should make use of generic names in referencing construction materials.
-The Consultant should refer to the latest version of the NMS Development Guide issued by the National Research Council for further details.
-The term "Acceptable Manufacturers" shall not be used, as this restricts competition and does not ensure the actual material or product will be acceptable.

-2. Alternate Products and Materials
+The Consultant should refer to the latest version of the NMS Development Guide issued by the National Research Council for further details. - 2.
+The term "Acceptable Manufacturers" or specifying the names of manufacturers or products shall not be used unless the terms "or approved alternate" or "or approved equivalent" or similar is used, as this restricts competition and does not ensure the actual material or product will be acceptable. - 3.
+If specific material/manufacturers/products or service providers must be named in the construction tender documents the Consultant must submit justification to the Departmental Representative for approval by the Contracting Authority (i.e. material related to cells, or specified by RCMP DSB, etc.). - 4.
+Alternate Products and Materials

-1. Alternative materials to those specified may be considered during the solicitation period; however, the onus will be on the Consultant to review and evaluate all requests for approval of alternative materials.
+1. Alternative materials to those specified may be considered during the construction solicitation period or during the contract; as directed by the Departmental Representative, the Consultant will review and evaluate all requests for approval of alternative materials and make approve/reject recommendations to the Departmental Representative.